cloudfoundry/docs-bosh/content/pre-start.md

 (See [Job Lifecycle](job-lifecycle.md) for an explanation of when pre-start scripts run.)

+!!! note
-<p class="note">Note: This feature is available with bosh-release v206+ (1.3072.0) and only for releases deployed with 3125+ stemcells.</p>
+    This feature is available with bosh-release v206+ (1.3072.0) and only for releases deployed with 3125+ stemcells.

+!!! note
-<p class="note">Note: Releases that make use of pre-start scripts and are deployed on older stemcells or with an older Director may potentially deploy; however, pre-start script will not be called.</p>
+    Releases that make use of pre-start scripts and are deployed on older stemcells or with an older Director may potentially deploy; however, pre-start script will not be called.

 Release job can have a pre-start script that will run before the job is started.
 This script allows the job to prepare machine and/or persistent data before starting its operation.
 For example, when writing a release for Cassandra, each node will need to migrate format of SSTables.
 That procedure may be lengthy and should happen before the node can successfully start.